bryantwells/rr25/_pages/narrowcast.md

 # Narrowcast (Weeks 3-7)

-Create a site-specific ‘narrowcast’ transmission that responds to a particular context – social, spatial, sonic, or otherwise.
+Create a site-specific ‘narrowcast’ radio transmission that responds to a particular context – social, spatial, sonic, or otherwise.
 You may use the transmitters we built in class (as-is or modified), work with multiple transmitters, or experiment with other transmission tools.
 Consider transmission as a form of…

 - Sonic practice
 - Sculpture